|

 conclusions about anticipated rates of degradation under normal

+operating conditions.
 However it is possible that those who invest in an LCD projector may

 find that eventually the LCD panel and polarizer in the blue channel may